enricobn/rasm/internals.md

 ### Enum

-The value of an enum is a pointer to a location in memory where, in the first slot there's the variant order number which is 0 for the first variant, 1 for the second and so on, the there is the list of the parameter of that enum
+The value of an enum is a pointer to a location in memory where, in the first slot there's the variant order number which is 0 for the first variant, 1 for the second and so on, then there is the list of the parameter of that enum

 ### Alloc